michav1510/Optimizing-Pipeline-in-Azure/README.md

 7)loan : If the potential customer has a personal loan.
 It is a categorical field.
 The possible values are "yes", "no", "unknown".

-8)contact : The type of contact the
+8)contact : The type of the current contact of the marketing banking institution with the potential customer.
+It is a categorical field.
+The possible values are "cellular", "telephone".

+9)month : The month occurs the current contact of the marketing banking institution with the potential customer.
+It is a categorical field.
+The possible values are "jan", "feb", ... "dec".

+10)